tkeffer/weert-js/README.md

 as a webserver for the WeeRT client.
 - The WeeRT browser client, written in Javascript using [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
 It runs in a browser and interacts with the WeeRT server.

+The following diagram illustrates the relationships between the three different pieces:

 ![WeeRT architecture](./weert_architecture.jpg)